-When most people write a persuasive speech, they start with their opinion.
-Again, this makes the listener want to play Devil's advocate.
+When most people write a persuasive presentation, they start with their opinion.
+Again, this makes the listener want to play Devil’s advocate.
 By starting with the example, we give the listener a simple way to agree with us.
 They can agree that the story that we told was true.
 So, now, finish the story with your point or your opinion.
-"So, in my opinion, if you wear a seat belt, your more likely to avoid serious injury in server crash."
+“So, in my opinion, if you wear a seatbelt, you’re more likely to avoid serious injury in a severe crash.”

 Step 3: End with the Benefit to the Audience

-So, the story capture and hold the attention of the audience.
+So, the story captures and holds the attention of the audience.
 The moral of the story reinforces what conclusion you want the audience to draw.
-The final part of the process is tell the audience how they will benefit from this advice.
+The final part of the process is to tell the audience how they will benefit from this advice.
 Remember that the audience is self-centered.
 (We all are.)
-So, if you focus on how the audience will benefit from the advice, you will show them how what they want is inline with what you want.
+So, if you focus on how the audience will benefit from the advice, you will show them how what they want is in line with what you want.

 The process is very simple.
 However, it is also very powerful.

-How to Write a Persuasive Speech Using the "Breadcrumb" Approach
+How to Write a Successful Persuasive Speech Using the “Breadcrumb” Approach

-An Example of a Persuasive Speech Using Breadcrumbs
+An Example of a Persuasive Public Speaking Using Breadcrumbs